 General Medical Outpatient Clinic

 If your GP wants advice about the diagnosis or management of an illness, they may refer you to this clinic.
 Your referral is given priority depending on the information in the referral letter.
 It is important that, if your condition worsens while waiting to be seen, you revisit your GP as we can see you sooner if your situation changes.
 Our average waiting time for a routine outpatient appointment is 3-4 months.
 Prior to this appointment you may have some investigations undertaken such as blood tests, ECG (recording of heart beat) or x-rays.
 These are to help the doctor make a diagnosis or plan treatment when they see you initially.

 At the clinic you will be seen by a consultant or registrar (who will discuss your case with the consultant).
 The doctor will take a detailed history of your symptoms and ask about previous illnesses and what medication you are on.
 Part of history-taking includes asking questions about what you do for a living, who you live with or what support you have.
 You will also be asked about smoking, alcohol etc. There will be other questions about your health designed to add helpful information to diagnose what is causing your symptoms.
 The doctor will then examine you.
 They will explain to you as they go the reason for the examination and then what tests or treatments are coming.

 You may be started on some medications or asked to undergo further testing before being seen or referred back to your GP.
 A letter will be sent to your GP with any recommendations as well as the results of any tests that are undertaken.

 The medical outpatient clinic is also where you may be seen after you have been discharged from hospital to follow up any outstanding investigations or to see how you have improved or tolerated medications.
-If the investigations are normal, the registrar may call you to avoid you having to come into the clinic, but it is more common that they wish to see you in person.
+If the investigations are normal, the registrar may call you or write to your GP, to avoid you having to come into the clinic, but it is more common that they wish to see you in person.